Genivia/ugrep/README.md

 ### Find files by file signature and shebang "magic bytes" with -M and -t

+    -M MAGIC, --file-magic=MAGIC
+            Only files matching the signature pattern MAGIC are searched.
+The signature \"magic bytes\" at the start of a file are compared to the `MAGIC' regex pattern.
+When matching, the file will be searched.
+This option may be repeated and may be combined with options -O and -t to expand the search.
+This option is relatively slow as every file on the search path is read to compare MAGIC.
+    -t TYPES, --file-type=TYPES
+            Search only files associated with TYPES, a comma-separated list of file types.
+Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search is expanded to include files found on the search path with matching file signature magic bytes passed to option -M.  This option may be repeated.

 To recursively list all files that start with `#!` shebangs with `-M'#!.*'`:

     ugrep -Rl -M'#!.*' ''